Last updated: July 13, 2026

 Why this Chicago hotel is worth considering:

-The Palmer House Hilton isn’t just a hotel—it’s a piece of Chicago’s history!
+The Palmer House Hilton is a beautiful hotel and a piece of Chicago’s history!
 Originally opened in 1871, this luxurious, historic hotel is famous for its stunning Art Deco lobby and its connection to Chicago’s golden era of glamour.
+It’s also walking distance to all of the best spots downtown!

 Ornate, Grand Lobby – A must-see even if you’re not staying here! ✨